 All upper-year students re-applying to residence or transferring from another college or university are subject to the Trinity College Residence Admission Policy.

-There are many student lounges and common spaces available for socializing, studying (quiet study spaces and rooms for group study) and music practice.
-Many common rooms are also equipped with TVs and games (video game systems, billiards, etc.).
+There are many student lounges and common spaces available for socializing, studying (quiet study spaces and rooms for group study), and music practice.
+Some common rooms are also equipped with TVs and games (video game systems, billiards, etc.).
 Trinity has its own outdoor playing field, a picturesque Quad (Trinity) and a beautiful green roof (St. Hilda’s).
 There is an exercise gym facility in the Trinity building and laundry facilities (pay-per-use) and WiFi in both buildings.
-Custodial staff also provide a basic weekly cleaning service for residence rooms.
 Just steps away from both residences, Trinity’s John W. Graham Library (part of U of T’s library system) offers technological resources and cozy study spaces.
-There is a Welcome Desk located in each residence building.
-The Trinity College Welcome Desk is open 24 hours a day.
-The St. Hilda’s College Welcome Desk is staffed by Welcome Desk staff from 8:00 pm to 8:00 am daily.
-Students can access these desks for maintenance concerns, safety concerns and other general inquiries.
+There is a Welcome Desk located in the lobby of the main Trinity College building at 6 Hoskin Avenue that is open 24 hours a day.
+Students can access the Welcome Desk for maintenance concerns, safety concerns, and other general inquiries.

 We have beautiful, historic buildings and the rooms in both Trinity and St. Hilda’s come in different shapes and sizes (there are no standard sizes).
 Each student living in residence is provided: a single bed, desk and chair; lamp, garbage can and recycling bin; closet or wardrobe and mirror; and high-speed cable internet connection and smoke detector.